-Rare Books at the University of Melbourne holds a significant collection of books, journals and ephemera.
+Rare Books at the University of Melbourne holds a significant collection of books, journals and ephemera, about 250,000 items.
 Strengths of the collection include printing history, Greek and Roman classics, private presses, English literature, social and political thought, children’s books, Australiana and book arts.

 These items are housed in special conditions by reason of their age, value or uniqueness in order to ensure their care and preservation for current and future generations of scholars and researchers.